Home

 Steaming Asparagus

 Peel almost the whole stem with a vegetable peeler starting from the tip.
 Chop off any thick woody ends.
+I freeze my stems to make asparagus soup later in the season.
 I always use a large tall asparagus steamer which has a sieve insert.
 But you can also use a large covered pan or a frying pan.

 Bring a pan of water to the boil and add a tsp each of salt, sugar and butter.
 Cover the tips with a cap made from foil and cook gently for about 10 minutes.
 Drain well and drizzle with melted butter or oil and vinegar dressing.